CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 HIP
 +++

-The kernels and kernel calls are HIP-ified so that we call CUDA or ROCm (or CPU as well!) from a single codebase.
+The kernels and kernel calls are HIP-ified so that we call CUDA (NVIDIA gpus) or ROCm (AMD gpus) (or CPU as well!) from a single codebase.
 This however instead requires multiple compilations if we want to compile for different target devices.
 This switch is a simple cmake option switch, which can be seen in `cmake/SetHipTargetDevice.cmake`.
-An example of this switch is in `scripts/build/release.sh`: "HIP_TARGET_DEVICE".
+The target platform is chosen when we run `./scripts/build/release.sh` or any other build script.

 CUDA
 ----

-For CUDA installation, check the official installation guides for more info on this topic, which can be found here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
+For CUDA installation, check the official installation guides, which can be found here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
 Note: WSL and Windows have their own guides.
 If you do not wish to use CUDA, you can switch the cmake option to CPU.
 For more information look at the **build** folder section in :ref:`File Documentation`.

 ROCm
 --------